Returns an existing company.

 </company>

-Returns a collection of companies that are visible to the authenticated user.
+• GET /companies.xml?since=20070425154546 returns a collection of companies that have been created or updated since the time passed in through the URL.
 The list is paginated using offsets.
 If 500 elements are returned (the page limit), use ?n=500 to check for the next 500 and so on.

 <companies>